Health Indicator Report of Cervical Cancer Screening (Pap)

 U.S. Target: 93.0 percent

-How Do We Compare With the U.S.?Nationally, the percentage of women aged 18 or older who reported receiving a Pap test in the past three years decreased from 87.7 percent in 1989 to 77.4 percent in 2012.
-Since 1994, the percentage of Utah women aged 18 or older who reported receiving a Pap has been below that seen for U.S. women.
+How Do We Compare With the U.S.?Nationally, the percentage of women aged 18 or older who reported receiving a Pap test in the past three years decreased from 88.6 percent in 1989 to 80.6 percent in 2010.
+Since then, and with the new BRFSS methods, national Pap test screening rates have continued to decline (83.0 percent in 2010 and 74.9 percent in 2014).
+Utah screening rates are also on a downward trend and have consistently been lower than national rates in the past decade.
+Using the new BRFSS methodology, 69.5 percent of Utah women aged 18 or older reported receiving a Pap test in 2014.

 Available ServicesThe Utah Cancer Control Program (UCCP) provides free and low cost Pap tests and pelvic exams to women who meet age and income guidelines.
 Eligible women with abnormal screening exams are offered diagnostic evaluation by participating providers.
 As of July 1, 2001, the UCCP is able to refer Utah women in need of treatment for cervical cancers and precancerous lesions to Medicaid for full benefits.
 The women must meet all requirements as outlined in the National Breast and Cervical Cancer Treatment Act.
 In addition, the Utah Immunization Vaccines for Children (VFC) program provides low cost HPV vaccines to females ages 9 to 18 who meet income guidelines.